Ultimate Guide to Instagram Video: Stories, IGTV, Live, Posts, & More!

 #4: Creating Videos for Instagram’s IGTV

-Despite being just a few months old, IGTV is already making waves in the social media world.
+Despite being relatively new on the scene, IGTV is already making waves in the social media world.

 Launched as Instagram’s first standalone video platform, IGTV gives businesses a new channel to grow their following, showcase their products, and show-off their creativity.